1. What is an Independent Contractor?

 - Approved = worker is approved to be engaged as an Independent Contractor

-- Not approved = worker is not approved to be engaged as an Independent Contractor so they will receive an invite to be onboarded as a W-2 employee.
+- Not approved = worker is not approved to be engaged as an Independent Contractor as they do not meet the requirements.

 6. How long does the Independent Contract classification process take?

 Providing documentation: Typically takes 1 day.
-Our staffing partner monitors workers in onboarding and identify anyone stalling in the process and reach out directly.
+Our staffing partner monitors workers in onboarding and identify anyone stalling in the process and reaches out directly.

 Classification outcome: Typically after you provide the documentation we will review it within 1 business day.